-I recently went on my first research cruise to the Pacific Ocean.
-I use these data, recent data from cruises in the West Atlantic ocean as well as cruise data ensembles from the last 40 years to explore spatial, seasonal and decadal trends in Hg in the surface ocean and marine boundary layer.
+I use Hg cruise data collected by myself and others to explore spatial, seasonal, and decadal trends in Hg in the surface ocean and marine boundary layer.
 This work is done together with Elsie Sunderland, Daniel Jacob and Robert Mason

 Hg and Br chemistry in DEHM (2011-2013)

-I worked on updating the Danish Eulerian Hemispheric Model (DEHM) with secondary Hg emissions (snow, biomass burning, ocean evasion) in order to improve the simulation of mercury dynamics in the troposphere with a focus on the Arctic.
-Sissal Erenbjerg (MSc. student) has continued this work by implementing halogen chemistry in the Arctic and looking at the effect on Hg and ozone.
-Sissal is supervised by Jesper Christensen (Aarhus University), Ole John Nielsen
+I updated the Danish Eulerian Hemispheric Model (DEHM) with secondary Hg emissions (snow, biomass burning, and ocean evasion) with a focus on the Arctic.
+Sissal Erenbjerg (MSc. student) continued this work and implemented halogen chemistry in the model.
+She looked at the effect on Hg and ozone.
+I co-supervised Sissal with Jesper Christensen (Aarhus University), Ole John Nielsen (University of Copenhagen).

 Atmospheric Hg0 & HgII: a world wide cruise (2008-2011)